What (or rather who) is FRN2000?

 I grew up watching lots of science fiction movies and television series, including anime (especially Mazinger Z by Kiyoshi Nagai, 1972, the pioneer of the super robot sub-genre of manga prior to mecha).
 Some of my favorite science fiction television series and/or movies are (in alphabetical order) Batman (starting with the 1966-68 TV series), Doctor Who (1963-present) with Tom Baker (as The Doctor, 1974-81; role currently played by Jodie Whittaker, first female incarnation) and companion K9, James Bond (1962-present), RoboCop (1987), The Simpsons (1989-present), Star Wars (the three original movies, 1977-83), The Twilight Zone (1959-64, 1985-89, 2002-03) and The X-Files (original run of the series, 1993-2003).

 Aside from being a geek, I have also been heavily involved in music in various ways, even getting a degree in audio engineering (1995).
-I worked in several radio stations, record labels, recording studios and sound reinforcement for live events, which I still occasionally do.
-I grew up listening to bands like Aerosmith, Black Sabbath with Ozzy (of course) and Ian Gillan (Born Again, 1983), The Clash, KISS (my favorite band growing up; first album ever owned, Dynasty, Casablanca Records, 1979), Billy Idol, Judas Priest, Metallica (Ride the Lightning possibly my second all-time favorite album, especially the song Fade to Black and Escape), The Doors, The Clash, The Ramones, Slayer and many others including some Iberian bands like Los Ilegales (Principáu d'Asturies), The Gypsy Kings (France) and Albina (France) with Eti "Ishtar" Zach (Israel).
+I worked in several radio stations, record labels, recording studios and sound reinforcement for live events, which I still do.
+I grew up listening to Aerosmith, Black Sabbath with Ozzy (of course) and Ian Gillan (Born Again, 1983), The Clash, KISS (my favorite band growing up; first album ever owned, Dynasty, Casablanca Records, 1979), Billy Idol, Judas Priest, Metallica (Ride the Lightning, possibly my second all-time favorite album, especially the songs Fade to Black and Escape), The Doors, The Clash, The Ramones, Slayer and many others including some Iberian bands like Los Ilegales (Principáu d'Asturies), The Gypsy Kings (France) and Albina (France) with Eti "Ishtar" Zach (Israel).
 As a matter of fact, I am always looking for new music to listen to and, as of late, I have found many bands across the globe like Korpiklaani from Finland, Kontrust (Austria) and ЭЛИЗИУМ (Elysium) from Russia.

 Although a bit off-topic, when I was nine years old, I started collecting Lego sets and wished I could design Lego sets as an adult.